 Book Talk – Spirals: The Ukraine War and the Toppling of the World

 France, and several other key European countries, are in a state of deep domestic crisis, at a time when the war in Ukraine, the policies of the new US administration, and the rise in migration are bringing Europe under intense external pressure.
-To discuss the future of France, and French and European responses to these pressures, Anatol Lieven, director of the Eurasia program at the Quincy Institute is joined by Pierre Lellouche, a leading French conservative politician and expert on international affairs.
+To discuss the future of France, and French and European responses to these pressures, Anatol Lieven, director of the Eurasia program at the Quincy Institute was joined by Pierre Lellouche, a leading French conservative politician and expert on international affairs.

 Program